 - When everything’s cooked but if stew seems too liquidy, leave lid off for a while and continue simmering.

 - Serve piping hot in bowls garnished with fresh parsley.

 Our cruise of Ireland

 Paul and I began our cruise in Ireland on the southeast coast in Waterford and New Ross where we received a warm welcome from harbourmaster, John Dimond, and the New Ross Boat Club, and explored some of the Barrow Navigation with local power boater, Marty Murphy.
-Click here to see a Sneak Peek video clip of this from episode #92 which will be broadcast in April.
+Click here to see a Sneak Peek video clip of this from episode #92.

 Travelling the Barrow Navigation, one of Ireland’s inland waterways, with local boater, Marty Murphy

 Hook Lighthouse at the entrance to Waterford Harbour, one of the world’s oldest lighthouses.

 Sheryl exploring the old district of Temple Bar in Dublin, Ireland’s capital city.

 While we were in Dublin waiting out a gale Queen Elizabeth and USA President Obama came to town so security was high.

 Next we sailed to Carlingford Lough, a large sea inlet or fjord, a former Viking harbour, which marks the border with Northern Ireland which is one of the four countries of the U.K along with Scotland, Wales, and England.
 The Republic of Ireland is a separate sovereign nation not part of the UK.